usnistgov/asbestos/README.md

 If this is the first time running on this box in development

     cd view
+    npm init
     npm install

 to update the Javascript dependencies

     npm run serve

-in a terminal to start UI in development mode
+in a terminal to start UI in development mode.
+Do this from the view directory.